-This is a skill that makes you a better person.
+Critical thinking is a skill that makes you a better person.
 It is a skill that can be learned and studied.
 It transforms you from being a primitive monkey 🙂 to a critical and rational thinker.
 This is not poetry here! this skill is crucial if you want to survive in a hypocritical environment.
 Some academics will throw at you all sort of logical fallacies and if you are not equipped, you might be fooled quite easily.

-Learn how to detect logical fallacies and how to avoid them yourself in your writing and in your speech.
+Learn how to detect logical fallacies and how to avoid them yourself in your writing.
 You have no idea of how much logical fallacies I detect on a daily basis from people making fallacious assumptions and deductions in the news, or at work, or even in papers & books that I read etc… Some people find that quite charming about me while others understandably find it annoying and avoid saying anything in front of me).

 You need to be able to detect fallacies committed by writers in articles or books.
 In the scientific disciplines, there are many fallacies committed most famous of these are the fallacies pertaining to the statistical fields: due to small sample or biased sample , or rushed generalisations, over confidence etc. My supervisor once told me to brace myself since I might find a lot of slippery slopes and straw man in the academic discourse.

 Please learn logical fallacies!
 It is crucial for your success as an academic, as an undergraduate, as a Masters student, as a PhD candidate, as a writer or as a presenter.
 There are many cases where I discovered that my supervisor was pulling on me a red herring to avoid focusing on arguments given tackling a precise issue that I have raised with him since he can not win it.
-You need to be able to have full bullet proof arguments in your PhD thesis (remember a PhD is a Doctor of Philosophy in X – X being the field) or Masters dissertation.
+You need to be able to have full bullet proof arguments in your PhD thesis (remember a PhD is a Doctor of Philosophy in X – X being the field) or in your Masters dissertation.
 You should not commit any logical fallacies yourself.
 You should become a human detector of fallacies.